 Every year, people are injured by unsafe and defective products.
 Product Liability Law concerns cases in which a person is injured by a defective product.
 What is product liability?
-See our previous blog HERE for a breakdown on the basics of product liability.
+See our previous blog HERE and our webpage HERE for a breakdown on the basics of product liability.

 In Illinois, there are two main ways of proving a product liability case:

 Under the consumer-expectation test, a plaintiff must establish what an ordinary consumer purchasing the product would expect about the product and its safety.
 This standard applies the objective view of the normal, average expectations of a reasonable person.
 This test does not apply the subjective expectations of the actual purchasing consumer.
 Calles v.
 Scripto-Tokai Corp., 224 Ill.2d 247,254 (2007).
 The consumer-expectation test allows for easy application by the average juror.
 Each juror can determine what an ordinary person purchasing the product in question would expect of that product and its safety.

 Under the risk utility test, a plaintiff may prevail in a strict liability design-defect case if he or she demonstrates that the magnitude of the danger of the product outweighs the utility of the product, as designed.
 As discussed by the Illinois Trial Lawyers Association, the risk-utility is to be balanced based on a multitude of factors.
 The factors considered by the courts include: the foreseeable risks of harm, the instructions and warnings accompanying the product, and the nature and strength of consumer expectations regarding the product.
 These factors are then weighed against factors that include: expectations arising from product marketing, the likely effects of the alternative design on production costs, the effects of the alternative design on product longevity, maintenance, repair, and the range of consumer choice among products.